brillout/reprop/docs/full-blown-example.md

             .getItems()
             .map(({id}) =>
                 // We are using TodoItem as a black box with TodoItem's only interface being `id`.
-                // This shows that we have effectively encaspulated TodoItem's view logic
+                // This shows that we have effectively isolated TodoItem's view logic
                 // away from TodoList.
                 Reprop.createPropsElement(TodoItemProps, {id})
             );

-        // Note that the "presentation props" returned by `onResolve` are not the same than the
-        // "logic props" `props`.
-TodoList doesn't have any logic props (that's why `props` is
-        // commented away) but does require presentation props which are returned by
-        // this `onResolve` function.
-Basically;
-        // Logic props -> props for the view logic, i.e. a "*Props object"
-        // Presentation props -> props for the presentation, i.e. a React component in this example return {
+        return {
             items,
             isLoading,
         };
     },
     // TodoList is responsible for creating `itemStore`.
 But TodoItem needs `itemStore` as well.
-    // We add `itemStore` to the context to make it accessible for TodoItem.
+    // We add `itemStore` to the context to make it accessible to TodoItem.
-    addContext: ({/*props*/}) => {
+    addContext: () => {
         const itemStore = new ItemStore();
         // Adding something to the context makes it available to all children and all descendants.
         // The context is mostly used to pass down data stores and contextual information.